Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) is destined for greater heights as its last quarter sales were 1,142 M - News Daemon

 Sponsored

-A company in the Utilities sector has jumped its sales by 6.70% annually for the last half of the decade.
-Meanwhile, its annual earnings per share averaged 136.90%.
+It was noted that within the last five years, the titan of the Utilities sector saw sales topped by 6.70%.
+While this was happening, its average annual earnings per share was recorded 136.90%.
 With a float of $338.69 million, this company’s outstanding shares have now reached $683.51 million.

-In an organization with 12372 employees, it is important to assess its efficiency.
+The extent of productivity of a business whose workforce counts for 12372 workers is very important to gauge.
+In terms of profitability, gross margin is +33.45, operating margin of +20.90, and the pretax margin is +16.15.

 Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) Insider Updates